Popup display and trigger settings

 Setting an include page will only permit the popup to trigger on that page, while additional trigger requirements may be met throughout the site.
 Excluding specific pages can help limit distractions for shoppers or protect your checkout flow by keeping your popup restricted to only relevant pages.

-Looking to create a very targeted popup to help shoppers become customers?
-Try setting your exit-intent popup to include your best generally available offer and target only the "/cart" page.
+Looking to create a very targeted popup to help prospects become customers but not interrupt the shopping process?
+Setting your exit-intent popup to include your best generally available offer and target only the "/cart" page.

 It is not recommended to use the additional page views requirement if the popup is limited to a small range of pages.